-Modifiers | dmodrgb - A discharge modifier can be attached here in order to affect the RGB parameter.
+Modifiers | dmodrgb - Discharge Modifiers can be attached here in order to affect the RGB parameter.

 Map | uvwmap, useuvwmap - Allows you to vary the RGB over the surface or the volume of the emitters.
 If this is not used, the Source will emit equal RGB over the entire surface or volume of the emitters.